Preparing for Physical Therapy School

 - Physics I & II

-Minimum GPA – Most PT programs have minimum grade point average (GPA) requirements.
-These minimum scores vary by institution and may be low as compared with the average GPA of applicants offered admission.
+Most PT programs have minimum grade point average (GPA) requirements.
+These scores vary by institution.
 The average overall undergraduate GPA for accepted PTCAS applicants from 2011 through 2015 was 3.68.

-GRE – Most PT programs require applicants to complete the Graduate Record Examination (GRE).
+Most PT programs require applicants to complete the Graduate Record Examination (GRE).
 Programs may have minimum acceptable scores and last acceptable test dates.
-Policies regarding the consideration of multiple sets of GRE scores vary by institution.
+Be aware that policies regarding the consideration of multiple sets of GRE scores vary by institution.

-References – Many physical therapist programs require 1–4 letters of reference (also known as “letters of evaluation” or “recommendations”) as part of the admission process.
+Many physical therapy programs require one to four letters of reference as part of the admission process.
 You may need to submit references from a particular individual, such as a physical therapist, science professor, or academic adviser.
-If references are required, select individuals who meet the program’s requirements, know you well, and can speak to your maturity, dependability, dedication, compassion, communication skills, leadership, and any hands-on experience in the field.
+If references are required, select individuals who meet the program’s requirements.
+Your references should know you well and be able to speak to your maturity, dependability, dedication, compassion, communication skills, leadership, and hands-on experience in the field.

 For more information about the Physical Therapy Track program, contact Pre-Health Professions adviser Dr. Mike Bamman.